ncmdev/plexusent.github.io/widget.md

-## Using standard Javascript include and ID.
+## Using standard Javascript include and ID

 This method is more powerful than pasting embedded links.
-You can, for example, deploy this in a template in a CMS and have a button appear in the same place for different movies on different pages.
+You can, for example, deploy this in one template of a CMS and have a button appear in the same place for different movies on different pages.

 You include a piece of HTML, a standard Javascript snippet, and programatically pass the ID of the movie to the widget.